 Ask me about anything you would like to know about me

-LAST YEAR I started my first Ask Me About Anything series on the blog.
-I love doing AMAs because I my readers have proven to be thoughtful and curious and I’m hopeful to hear back from all of you in the upcoming year.
+LAST YEAR I published my first Ask Me About Anything series on this blog.
+I truly love doing AMAs because you, my reader, has shown to be thoughtful and curious and I’m hopeful to hear back from all of you in the upcoming year.

-This year I spent a couple of minutes out of my day every single month, to publish my answers to questions about my motivation to write, spiritual practices, and much more.
+This year I spent a couple of minutes out of my day every single month, to publish my answers to questions about my motivation to write, or some of my daily spiritual practices.
 I wish I’d had time to answer even more.

-Thank you for writing me in 2021.
-The Ask Me About Anything list is a collection of the best questions readers asked me this year, and I will continue this journey next year.
-For now you can read through the readers’ questions below:
+I will continue answering questions in future posts, so keep sending yours via email.
+Again, thank you for writing me in 2021.
+The Ask Me About Anything list is a collection of the best questions readers asked me this year, and I will continue this journey together.
+For now, you can read through the answered readers’ questions below:

 Ask me about anything